leonoraidos/Green-Guardian/README.md

 of the phone options for your window dimensions.

 Unfortunately it seems Service Workers connections on localhost are no longer supported and do require an https conenction, therefore I could not make this a valid PWA just yet.

+So for next steps in my vision the project needs to either abandon the PWA appraoch and refactor the UI to funtion on desktop OR debug the issues with registering a service worker and the server requests so these work on the phone as well.